Foreign relations of Israel: Morocco

 Moroccan expeditionary forces fought alongside a coalition of Arab countries in the Yom Kippur War against Israel.
 In 1986, King Hassan II invited then Israeli Prime Minister Shimon Peres for talks, becoming the second Arab leader to host an Israeli leader after Anwar Sadat.
 Following the September 1993 signing of the Israeli-Palestinian Declaration of Principles, Morocco accelerated its economic ties and political contacts with Israel.
 In September 1994, Morocco and Israel announced the opening of bilateral liaison offices.
 When the king died in 1999, then-prime minister Ehud Barak and the Moroccan-born foreign minister David Levy flew to Rabat for his funeral.
 The foreign offices were closed in 2000 following sustained Israeli-Palestinian violence.
 In September 2016, Moroccan King Mohammed VI sent his personal adviser Andre Azulai, who is Jewish, to attend the state funeral of former Israeli Prime Minister and President Shimon Peres.

 Prior to the establishment of formal relations, Israeli tourism to Morocco was encouraged by the World Federation of Moroccan Jewry, a non-governmental private Jewish organization.

 On 10 December 2020, Morocco agreed to establish diplomatic relations with Israel in exchange for the United States supporting Morocco's claim on Western Sahara.
 On the same day, the United States agreed to the sale of sophisticated drones to Morocco.

 Oman

 In 1996, Oman and Israel agreed to exchange trade representation offices.

 Qatar

 Qatar and Israel do not currently have diplomatic relations, although they maintained economic relations between 1996 and 2000.
 Qatar is a major financial supporter of the Palestinian Sunni-Islamic fundamentalist group Hamas.

+On September 9, Israel conducted airstrikes on Qatar in an effort to eliminate the forthcoming Hamas leader.
+At that time, Hamas officials were engaged in discussions regarding a ceasefire.
+Numerous global leaders condemned Israel for the assault.
+Both US President Donald Trump and Germany, who are allies of Israel, denounced the attack on Qatar, labeling it a breach of Qatar's sovereignty.